 The best way to see the tilt in the photo below is to look at the bottom of the photo and find the building that is behind Millennium Tower and then compare the side of that building to the tower.

-The sidewalk and shoulder of the road on the north side of the building is buckled and sinking.
+The sidewalk and shoulder of the road on the north side of the building are buckled and sinking.
 Cones were placed and chalk was drawn to alert pedestrians of the cracked and uneven sidewalk.
 It is obvious that there is a sinkhole in the area.

 In short, this building is fucked.